ktwrd/XeniaBot/README.md

 ## Setup Development Environment

-There are a few things that are required to setup a development environment for Shortcake
+There are a few things that are required to setup a development environment for Skid
 - [Privileged Gateway Intents](#privileged-gateway-intents)
 - [.NET 6.0 SDK+Runtime](#installing-net-sdk)
 - [MongoDB Server (Preferably in Docker)](#setup-mongodb-server)